May 2019 Jakarta protests and riots: 22 May

 Early on 22 May, a group of unidentified individuals burned down cars parked in front of a Brimob dormitory in KS Tubun road of Petamburan, Tanah Abang.
 There were no casualties from the event.
 Police officers deployed water cannons and tear gas to disperse the mob, which was at the location.
 The group was then reported to have dispersed into nearby residential areas.
 The streets leading to the location were then closed off by police.

 Later on the day, the mass of protesters returned to the Bawaslu building, which had its perimeter barbed wire damaged in the previous day's protests and replaced.
 Another crowd also gathered at the Sarinah intersection, where they were contained by riot police.
+A McDonald's restaurant was damaged by protesters.
 Protests and light clashes also occurred in the Slipi area (in Palmerah, West Jakarta), where stone-throwing and tire-burning occurred.
 Some of the protesters claimed to have discovered hollow-point bullets in police vehicles, a claim which the police denied.
 On the other hand, the police reported having confiscated envelopes of money from arrested protesters, a claim which the opposition leaders denied.
 Separately, a Gerindra-labelled ambulance was held by the police following a riot, which stated that the Tasikmalaya-origin ambulance had carried stones and envelopes of money.

 Authorities announced on 22 May that the sending of images and videos via social media applications, such as WhatsApp, would be restricted temporarily to prevent the spread of hoaxes and provocative content.

 Riots continued in the night, with one fire truck being hijacked by a mob and its crew coerced to spray the anti-riot police.
 A rioting mob in Slipi, Palmerah was encountered by Indonesian Marine Corps troops, who negotiated with the group.
 The following day, Prabowo called on his supporters to "go home, rest and put their trust in the law", stating his intent to contest the election results.